shrishailwali/DBQNA/README.md

 ```

 ## Requirements
-- Python 3.6 or higher
+- Python 3.8 or higher
 - Required database drivers:
   - `psycopg2` for PostgreSQL
-  - `pymysql` for MySQL
-  - `pymongo` for MongoDB
 - OpenAI API key (for using the GPT model)

 ## Setup